Youth

 Youth Leadership Team:

-Youth Team: Margie Griffin, Troutman Grange
+Youth Team: Nick Cameron, Juniper Grange

-Youth Team: Amber Long, Bushy Fork Grange
+Youth Team: Caroline Barber, Bushy Fork Grange

 State Youth Officers: